oamm/astro-routify/README.md

 ## 🚀 Features

 - ⚡ Fully compatible with Astro’s native APIContext — no extra setup needed.
-- 🧩 Use middleware, access cookies, headers, and request bodies exactly as you would in a normal Astro endpoints.
+- 🧩 Use middleware, access cookies, headers, and request bodies exactly as you would in a normal Astro endpoint.
 - ✅ Flat-file, code-based routing (no folders required)
 - ✅ Dynamic segments (`:id`)
 - ✅ ALL-mode for monolithic routing (`RouterBuilder`)
 - ✅ Built-in response helpers (`ok`, `created`, etc.)
 - ✅ Trie-based matcher for fast route lookup
 - ✅ Fully typed — no magic strings

+> 🔄 See [CHANGELOG.md](./CHANGELOG.md) for recent updates and improvements.

 ---